Service & Support

 Meet the folks who have the privilege of leading the best team in the industry.

 Dave Briggs joined Jamison in January 2012 as Operations Manager in Hagerstown.
-He earned a BS in business from Madison University and has over 30 years of manufacturing experience in the fabrication and foundry industries.
-He worked for Pangborn Corporation, a leader in surface preparation equipment in charge of manufacturing in two of their plants.
-When Pangborn moved to Atlanta, Dave joined Empire Steel and later Canam Steel as the Structural Steel Manager and then into project management for projects such as the Jets/Giants stadium, the Alexander Hamilton Bridge project and others.
+Dave trained as a Metallurgist and then earned a BS in business from Madison University.
+He has over 35 years of manufacturing experience in the fabrication and foundry industries.
+He worked for Pangborn Corporation, a leader in surface preparation equipment as a Metallurgist in charge of manufacturing at their abrasive plant and later Plant Manager of the Hagerstown MD plant.
+When Pangborn moved to Atlanta, Dave joined Empire Steel as Plant Operations Manager and later Canam Steel as the Structural Steel Manager then into project management for projects such as the Jets/Giants stadium, the Alexander Hamilton Bridge project and others.
 He has been an avid outdoorsman all his life.
-He’s also a loyal and avid Pittsburgh Steelers fan who rarely misses watching a game – except maybe to fish a striped bass tournament.
+He’s also a loyal and avid Pittsburgh Steelers fan who rarely misses watching a game.
 He and his wife have raised three daughters.

 Tom Lewis joined Jamison/HCR as Vice President, Sales for HCR in 2010 and has been instrumental in its continued success.
 After graduating from Ohio University with a BBA and then earning an MBA from the Keller Graduate School of Management, Tom began his career with Paul Reilly’s startup of Rytec.
 In the 8 years there he had progressively more responsible roles selling high speed rollup doors.
 From there he was first recruited by Megadoor and then Dynaco in sales management positions.
 After selling other construction materials with two different companies Tom joined Jamison/HCR to lead our air door sales effort.